Mixi

-They also publish the popular mobile freemium game Monster Strike, the family photo-sharing app FamilyAlbum, and various other communication services.
+Mixi, Inc also published the mobile freemium game Monster Strike, the family photo-sharing app FamilyAlbum, and various other communication services.

 Overview

-The focus of Mixi is community entertainment, that is, meeting new people based on common interests.
+Mixi focuses on community entertainment.
 Users can send and receive messages, write in a diary, read and comment on others' diaries, organize and join communities, and invite their friends.
 Research indicates that some users, particularly young women, are more likely to use Mixi to connect in more private ways with close friends, particularly in contrast to perceptions of Facebook as a more public social network.